Numigi/odoo-account-addons/invoice_currency_validation/README.rst

 Invoice Currency Validation
 ===========================
 This module adds validations on customer and supplier invoices.
-It prevents the use of a payable/receivable account or journal that does not match the selected currency on the invoice.
+It prevents the use of a journal that does not match the selected currency on the invoice.

 .. contents:: Table of Contents